 Fragrance Composition:

 So what does it smell like?
 It is classified as a rich soft oriental fragrance for women with lots of spicy carnation and woods.
+Very spicy note on a woody carnation floral heart.

 • Top notes: red pepper, clove and pepper